-

 I harvested two Welsh onions this afternoon.
 They were approximately 95 cm tall at the highest point and yielded 200g of green leaf and 125g of stem.
 I use the leaves raw in salad, or if they are a bit tough they can be lightly … Continue reading

-Posted in Forest Gardening, perennial greens, Perennial Vegetables, Permaculture, Suppliers
+Posted in Forest Gardening, perennial greens, Perennial Vegetables, Permaculture, Suppliers, Telford Garden

 Tagged Welsh onion